joacimtag/joacimtag.github.io/laborandfinance.md

 ### What is Labor and Finance?

-Labor and Finance and is a field that gathers academics working at the intersection of finance, labor, personnel, and organizational economics.
+Labor and Finance and is a field that gathers academics working at the intersection of finance, labor, entrepreneurship, personnel, and organizational economics.
+Most of my research is concentrated in this field.

 ### Who works in the field?